bookercodes/booker.codes/works/scrimba-pod.md

 I don't think it was up to NPRs standards 😅, but it was _good enough_ to start learning and iterating on the positioning of the podcast:

-> Hello, and welcome to the Scrimba Podcast!
-On this weekly show, I interview successful developers about their advice on how to learn to code and get a job.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ojvIoO_Cn6g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Creating a systematic process
+### Hiring an editor
-Once the podcast got some traction (around 400 downloads a month) and some positive feedback, I proposed we hire an experienced editor.
+Once the podcast got some traction and positive feedback, I proposed we hire an experienced editor.

 Did you know?
 [70% of podcasts never make it past episode 10](https://podpros.com/5-main-reasons-podcasts-fail-and-how-you-can-overcome-each/#:~:text=There%20are%202.5%20million%20podcasts,in%20365%20days%20from%20now.).